-Methods and material for conta ainment and cleaning up Minor Spills Remove all ignition sources.
-Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
-Control personal contact with the substance, by using protective equipment.
-Contain and absorb small quantities with vermiculite or other absorbent material.
-Wipe up.
-Collect residues in a flammable waste container.
-Major Spills Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard.
-May be violently or explosively reactive.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water course.
-Consider evacuation (or protect in place).
-No smoking, naked lights or ignition sources.
-Increase ventilation.
-Stop leak if safe to do so.
-Water spray or fog may be used to disperse /absorb vapour.
-Contain spill with sand, earth or vermiculite.
-Use only spark-free shovels and explosion proof equipment.
-Collect recoverable product into labelled containers for recycling.
-Absorb remaining product with sand, earth or vermiculite.
-Collect solid residues and seal in labelled drums for disposal.
-Wash area and prevent runoff into drains.
+- Minor Spills - oills immediately - Avoid breathing vapours and contact with skin and eyes. - Control personal contact with the substance, by using protective equipment. - Contain and absorb small quantities with vermiculite or other absorbent material. - Collect residues in a flammable waste container.

+- ▶ Clear area of personnel and move upwind. - Alert Fire Brigade and tell them location and nature of hazard. - May be violently or explosively reactive. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water course. - Consider evacuation (or protect in place). - No smoking, naked lights or ignition sources. - Major Spills - Increase ventilation.
+Stop leak if safe to do so. - Water spray or fog may be used to disperse /absorb vapour. - Contain spill with sand, earth or vermiculite. - Use only spark-free shovels and explosion proof equipment. - ▶ Collect recoverable product into labelled containers for recycling. - Absorb remaining product with sand, earth or vermiculite. - ▶ Collect solid residues and seal in labelled drums for disposal Wash area and prevent runoff into drains. - If contamination of drains or waterways occurs, advise emergency services.